xvik/gradle-pom-plugin/README.md

 }
 ```

-In resulted pom will be:
+Plugin correct dependencies scopes according to configuration, so the resulted pom will contain:

 ```xml
 <dependencies>